huphtur/hella-simple-eleventy-tailwind-starter/README.md

-Hella Simple Eleventy + Tailwind Starter
+# Hella Simple Eleventy + Tailwind Starter

-Tailwind is handled by Tailwind CLI, the output is dumped in Eleventy's `_include` folder.
-Combine `addWatchTarget` with `addPassthroughCopy` and Eleventy will handle your dev site refresh whenever you make an update to Tailwind.
+Just 2 dependencies, 2 npm scripts, and 1 Tailwind UI freebie to get you started.

+## Usage
+- Clone this repo
+- Run `npm i` to install the dependencies
+- For development run `npm run serve` and point your browser to http://localhost:8080/
+- For production run `npm run build`